Bristol Bears: 2019–Present: European success

 Bristol signed England internationals Nathan Hughes and Dave Attwood in advance of the 2019/2020 season and also Henry Purdy from Coventry Rugby to bring a total of 15 new signings.
 Players released included Tusi Pisi, Jack Lam and George Smith.

 Bristol started their second year in the Gallagher Premiership with a home tie against Bath Rugby.
-This resulted in a 43-16 win for the Bears and included a try on his senior debut for Ioan Lloyd who came on as a replacement at full back.
+This resulted in a 43–16 win for the Bears and included a try on his senior debut for Ioan Lloyd who came on as a replacement at full back.

-The season continued with a loss to Harlequin F.C. away before a home win against Sale and a memorable away win at Sandy Park against the eventual champions, Exeter Chiefs.
+The season continued with a loss to Harlequin F.C. away before a home win against Sale Sharks and a memorable away win at Sandy Park against the eventual champions, Exeter Chiefs.
 December brought a dip in form on the domestic front with a home draw with London Irish and defeats to Saracens and Wasps.
 In the European Challenge Cup, Bristol were drawn against Zebre, CA Brive and Stade Français.
-Bristol won all but one of these fixtures home and away with the only non win being the 7-7 away draw with Zebre.
+Bristol won all but one of these fixtures home and away with the only non win being the 7–7 away draw with Zebre.

 A return to the premiership resulted in back to back wins against Gloucester, Northampton Saints, Bath and Harlequins.
 However, the season was then interrupted by the COVID-19 pandemic and all rugby was suspended by the RFU on 17 March 2020.